 - Planning: Planning/preparation.
 City facilities remain closed to the public.

 - Part 1: City facilities remain closed to walk-in traffic.
 However, some City Hall services are available by appointment.
 Some additional Parks & Recreation services were restored.

 - Part 2: Some City facilities reopen with strict physical distancing requirements and with occupancy limits.

 - Part 3: City facilities reopen to public with strict physical distancing requirements.

 The City is working hard to make sure our facilities are ready for a few more people to be in them.
-As part of Planning, the City evaluated each facility for possible contact and physical distancing hazards.
-To minimize risk, strategies will be implemented before being reopened to the public.
+The City has evaluated each facility for possible contact and physical distancing hazards and has implemented strategies to minimize risk.
 Strategies include:

 - Providing hand sanitizer - at least 60% alcohol - at all counters and in shared work areas.

 - Installing floor decals and signage denoting locations for customers to wait for service.

 - Installing shields or stanchions.

 - Removing or limiting seating in waiting areas, lobbies and/or in hallways.